 27. Make Your Business Blog Shareable

-Have you ever started reading an article online that was so great you had to share it with your friends on social media only to discover the site didn’t have social sharing buttons.
-This is an easy fix.
-Just find a good plugin for your blog that allows your audience to share away to their hearts content:
+Have you ever started reading an article online that was so great you had to share it with your friends on social media only to discover the site didn’t have social sharing buttons?
+This is an easy fix for your site.
+Just find a good plugin for your blog that allows the audience to share away to their hearts content:

 28. Share Your Blog On Social Media

-Once you’ve published your blog posts it’s up to you and your team to spread the word.
-Use your brand’s social media channels to promote the new post.
-If you’ve quoted a well-known figure in your industry, tag them.
-This can increase your chances for visibility.
+Once you’ve published your blog posts, it’s up to you and your team to spread the word.
+Use your brand’s social media channels to promote new content.
+If you’ve quoted a well-known figure or organization in your industry, tag them.
+This can increase your chances of visibility.